itsank/MLNotes/CVNotes.md

 + saw tooth learning rate schedule is good for fixing saddle point stuck issues
 + cosine learning rate schedule (converges fater then atom with sgd with mommentum)

+Confidence
+  + Very confident score of one class with respect
+  + Need to do more with output
+  + output is likelihood of deep learning model
+  + uncertainity is function of input data and likelihood Robostness
+  + F(x) = F(x + n) => roboustness
+  + Covariance bwteen classes
+  + Statbility is factor of hyperparametert

 ## Variation Inference Methods